-- 3.11 In addition to the information specified above for inclusion in the accompanying narrative companies are also required to identify, on an annual basis: - the number of temporary customer telephone contact points that are put in place and the reason for their introduction; - the length of time each of the contact points was in place; and - the number of calls received to each contact point.
+- 3.15 In addition to the information specified above for inclusion in the accompanying narrative companies are also required to identify, on an annual basis: - the number of temporary customer telephone contact points that are put in place and the reason for their introduction; - the length of time each of the contact points was in place; and - the number of calls received to each contact point.

-- 3.12 In addition companies should also report on the configuration of their telephony systems.
-Companies are asked to describe the number and configuration of incoming lines linked to lines identified under the categories outlined above a schematic diagram should be included to explain how the telephony system is set up. - 3.13 Where companies are unable to provide information on the indicators for all lines busy, calls disconnected and calls abandoned, they should use the accompanying narrative to explain why this is the case and when they will be able to provide the relevant information.
+- 3.16 In addition companies should also report on the configuration of their telephony systems.
+Companies are asked to describe the number and configuration of incoming lines linked to lines identified under the categories outlined above a schematic diagram should be included to explain how the telephony system is set up. - 3.17 Where companies are unable to provide information on the Key Measures identified above, they should use the accompanying narrative to explain why this is the case and when they will be able to provide the relevant information.